Layer topology of smectic grain boundaries: Smectic topology

-\subparagraph{Grain boundaries.} Now we turn to smectic grain boundaries forming, in extremely confined systems \cite{monderkamp2021topology}.
-To demonstrate the basic topological concepts we consider in Fig.~\ref{fig_GB} two characteristic structures classified in Ref.~\cite{annulus}: a bridge state with two interior grain boundaries in circular confinement (top row) and a laminar state with only virtual grain boundaries in annular confinement (bottom row).
-As no other singular objects are present, the total charge ($\sum Q=\sum q=1$ for the disk and $\sum Q=\sum q=0$ for the annulus) must be distributed over the grain boundaries.
+Now we turn to smectic grain boundaries forming in extremely confined systems \cite{monderkamp2021topology}.
+To demonstrate the basic topological concepts, Fig.~\ref{fig_GB} shows two characteristic structures, as classified in Ref.~\cite{annulus}: a bridge state with two interior grain boundaries in circular confinement (top row) and a laminar state with four virtual grain boundaries in annular confinement (bottom row).
+As no other singular objects are present, the total charge ($\sum Q=\sum q=1$ for the disk and $\sum Q=\sum q=0$ for the annulus) must be distributed over these grain boundaries.